 Aerobic exercise is one the most important forms for people with disabilities.
 This activity can include running and cycling as well as walking or biking.
 To reduce the chance of falling in disabled persons, a special-purpose program can be implemented.
 These guidelines were developed in collaboration with disabled people and their families.
 Among the many forms of exercise for the disabled, walking is a popular choice.
 You can also choose to swim or cycle.

 Strengthening exercises for disabled

 A variety of exercises can be done to help people with disabilities use their upper bodies to their full potential.
 These exercises can be done in a chair or wheelchair.
 These exercises can be repeated by the disabled person as many times as they are able to maintain their form and blood flow.
-You can customize the exercises for your needs by using dumbbells or weights.
+You can customize the Box Hill NDIS for your needs by using disability support services or weights.

 Aerobic physical exercise

 Adults with disabilities will benefit from a healthy diet and regular exercise to maintain a healthy weight, and overall well-being.
 For adults with disabilities, a doctor should recommend an aerobic exercise program.
 This includes those who are physically disabled.
 You can reap health benefits by engaging in any type of physical activity, whether you are on a chair or a treadmill.
 You should aim to do at least 2.5 hours per week of aerobic exercise.
 Studies show that people who exercise regularly have a lower risk of developing chronic diseases such as heart disease, stroke, diabetes, and cancer.

 A special-purpose management program to reduce fall-related risks

 Light-intensity exercise is important to replace sedentary behaviors and reduce the chance of falling.
 This is especially important for those with mobility impairments who spend a lot of their time sitting or lying down.
 These people may have difficulty with moderate or vigorous-intensity activity.
 For them, light-intensity physical activity is the most appropriate type of activity.